Laguna1/catalog-react-redux-capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 ## React-Redux-Capstone
-This the the capstone project at the end of the react-redux module of [Microverse](https://www.microverse.org/) main technical curriculum.
+This the the capstone project at the end of the react-redux module of [Microverse](https://www.microverse.org/) main technical curriculum

 The project is a single page application built with React and Redux This projest has two pages: